Goshen, Missouri

-Goshen is an unincorporated community in Mercer County, in the U.S. state of Missouri.
+Goshen is an extinct hamlet in Mercer County, in the U.S. state of Missouri.

 History

 Goshen was originally called McKinneysville, and under the latter name was platted in 1860.
 A post office called Goshen was established in 1854, and remained in operation until 1904.
 The community derives its name from the Land of Goshen, a place mentioned in the Hebrew Bible.
+The community has since dissipated and is survived by a cemetery.